SrihariKastuar/SrihariKastuar.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the Department of Physics, Lehigh University working in the realm of computational design and high-throughput investigation of new materials for applications in next-generation technologies under the supervision of [Dr. Chinedu Ekuma](https://cekumagroup.cas.lehigh.edu).
+I am a Physics PhD student in [Ekuma Group](https://cekumagroup.cas.lehigh.edu), Department of Physics, Lehigh University.
+My research revolves around the computational design and high-throughput investigations of new materials for applications in next-generation devices and technologies.

-My research deals with the study of two-dimensional layered solid-state systems, specifically transition metal chalcogenides and perovskites, and is centered around the computational modeling of the electronic and optical properties of these systems, utilizing cutting-edge techniques such as first-principles density functional theory and many-body approximations like GW-BSE.
-In pursuit of innovative materials design and efficient analysis, I also harness the power of data-driven machine learning for high-throughput exploration.
+I study the physics of low-dimensional solid-state systems such as 2D materials, their interfaces and heterostructures (e.g: transition metal dichalcogenides, group-IV monochalcogenides, Pb-free perovskites, etc).
+Using state-of-the-art electronic structure codes I perform computations at the level of Density Functional and Many-body perturbation theory, and study various physical properties including electronics, optoelectronics, energetic and mechanical structures, topology, etc. In pursuit of innovative materials design and efficient analysis, I also harness the power of data-driven machine learning for high-throughput design of new materials.

 ![A nice poster encompassing some of my recent works](/images/POSTER_IFMD.pdf){: .align-center width="300px"}

-# Ab-initio Computations:
+## Ab-initio Computations: GGA, metaGGA, HSE06, GW-BSE, Wannier90

-# Machine Learning:
+## Machine Learning: Regression, active-learning, DNN

-# For Collaborations:
+## For Collaborations: Contact info --> [CV](/files/Srihari_CV2.pdf)